codeschool-courses/realtimewebnode/README.md

 # Real Time Web With Node.js

-This is the code for the [Real Time Web with Node.js](http://www.codeschool.com/courses/real-time-web-with-nodejs) demo app, __chattr__.
+This is the code for the [Real Time Web with Node.js][realtime] demo app, __chattr__.

 ## redis

-You’ll need to make sure you have a redis server running in order to use the application see the [Redis Quick Start](http://redis.io/topics/quickstart) for information on installing redis.
+You’ll need to make sure you have a redis server running in order to use the application see the [Redis Quick Start][redis] for information on installing redis.

 ## Install